rmartinsanta/domjudge-automation/README.md

 git clone https://github.com/rmartinsanta/domjudge-automation/
 cd domjudge-automation
 ```
-Note that if you have deployed an OpenStack instance with the instructions from the following section, git is already installed and the repository is cloned at `/home/domjudge/domjudge-automation`.
+Note that if you have deployed an OpenStack instance with the instructions from the previous section, git is already installed and the repository is cloned at `/home/domjudge/domjudge-automation`.

 The installation process is completely automated and can be run using `sudo ./install-domjudge.sh`.